Jayesh-Sule/VITYARTHI-Project/README.md

 # VITYARTHI-Project
  Student Record Management System built using Python.
 This project uses nested dictionaries to store student details and provides a menu-driven interface to perform CRUD operations (Create, Read, Update, Delete).

-🗂️ Student Record Management System (using  Nested Dictionary)
+🗂️ #Student Record Management System (using  Nested Dictionary)

 A simple command-line Student Record Management System implemented using Python nested dictionaries.

 This project is ideal for beginner Python coursework and demonstrates menu-driven programming, data structures, and CRUD operations.

-✨Features
+✨#Features

 1.Add, search, update, and delete student records